-The IMO is established to oversee WA’s WEM.
+The IMO is established 1 December 2004 to oversee Western Australia’s WEM.

 The Reserve Capacity Mechanism (RCM) is introduced to deliver capacity to meet WA's load growth.
 Capacity Credits are awarded to existing and new generators and demand side management to meet demand forecasts for 2006/07.

 The Market Advisory Committee (MAC) is established to recommend changes to the Market Rules and procedures.

 Western Power is disaggregated.

 The WEM commences on 21 September 2006 (marking the beginning of the energy market in Western Australia).